 If you’ve been thinking about turning your spiritual practice into a business, I would say now is the time to do it.
-I won’t pretend that it’s easy, glamorous or everything you think it’ll be; I’m saying that the collective shift, at the moment, seems to be leaning towards a new era of people waking up to the truth that “there’s more than meets the eye” when it comes to life.
+I won’t pretend it’s easy, glamorous or everything you think it’ll be; I’m saying the collective shift, at the moment, seems to be leaning toward a new era of people waking up to the truth that “there’s more than meets the eye” when it comes to life.
 I have tips on turning your spiritual practice into a business that just might be what you’re looking for.

 I didn’t start my spiritual journey with the intention to turn it into a thriving full-time business.
 I’m not even sure I got into spirituality knowing that’s what I was doing — everything in my life has been a consistent un-layering.
 It was about a year into the pandemic that I realized I was playing it pretty small in regards to what I could actually be doing with my life.
 I was reading tarot (on the side) while working as a fitness professional and started to get the nudge to take my side hustle way more seriously.
 Helping people change their lives was my main motivation, getting paid well enough to live my life the way I wanted was another.